PJM Glossary

 Kilowatt

-A kilowatt is a unit of power that is equal to 1,000 watts.
+A unit of power that is equal to 1,000 watts.
 The power output of many electric motors or heaters is typically expressed in kilowatts.

 Kilowatt-hour

-Monthly electricity bills for residential consumer shows the kilowatt-hours that were used.
-One-thousand kilowatt-hours equals one megawatt-hour.
+Monthly electricity bills for residential consumers show the kilowatt-hours that were used.
+One thousand kilowatt-hours equals one megawatt-hour.

 L